St Peter & St Paul, Church Walk, Headcorn, Kent TN27 9NR.

 YOUTH/CHILDRENS’ MINISTRY GROUPS

-‘Sunbeams’ – our group for pre-school children and parents – meets on the first and third Fridays of the month, at 10am.
+‘Sunbeams’ – our group for pre-school children and parents – meets every Friday, at 10am in the Village Hall.

-“Messy Church” takes place on a Saturday afternoon about four times a year.
+“Messy Church” takes place on a Saturday afternoon about five times a year.

 The PCC meets in the Parish Rooms on alternate months.